andrelfmp3/andrelfmp3/README.md

 👨‍💻 Computer Science Student at the Federal Institute of São Paulo.

-🔐 Enthusiast of Ethical Hacking, Pentest and Reverse Engineering.
+🔐 Enthusiast of Ethical Hacking, Reverse Engineering and Python development.

 💻 Obsessed with understanding and subverting how things work.